shavitush/bhoptimer/README.md

 - [x] Remove `sm_zonehud` and make `sm_hud` a menu that can toggle HUD, zonehud and spectators list in a panel.
 - [x] Add spectator list.
 - [x] Show time in a "TIME/RECORD" format for replay bots.
+- [x] Support zonehud for CS:S.
+- [X] Redo CS:S HUD and use the HUD capabilities added in late 2013, attempt to look like [this HUD](https://i.imgur.com/pj8c7vP.png) because I'm very original!!!111one!1!!
+- [x] Show [PAUSED] if needed.
+- [ ] Add potential map rank.
+- [ ] Add strafes/sync.
 - [ ] Support for bonus timer.

 Replay